Aayush-Thacker/scroll_snap_widgets/README.md

 ## Additional information

 This is my first ever published package, hope it helps.
-If there are facing any issues please post them on GitHub.
-Also feel free to contribute by doing pull requests, new features, and bug fixes from you are always appreciated.
+If there are any issues please post them on GitHub issues section.
+Also feel free to contribute new features, and bug fixes from you are always appreciated.
 Thank you.